stewsters/stewsters-util/README.md

 * Reusable predicate/brush components for map generation algorithms. (http://www.roguebasin.com/index.php?title=Designing_Flexible,_Reusable_Algorithms)
 * A* pathfinding.
-* A KdTree for spatial hashing
+* A KdTree for spatial hashing.
 * A schedular for turns.
-* Noise Functions
+* Noise Functions.
 * Djikstra searching for objectives.
 * A few Math functions that I have found useful.
 * A variant of SquidLib's shadowcasting that reuses the same array.